nrcharles/poplar/README.rst

 poplar
 ======

-poplar is a python library to optimize microgrid sizing using multi criteria decision analysis.
-It is currently focused simulating off grid photovoltaic systems in the time domain.
+poplar is a python framework to optimize microgrid sizing using multi criteria decision analysis.
+It is currently focused on simulating off-grid photovoltaic energy systems in the time domain.

 .. image:: https://github.com/nrcharles/poplar/raw/master/doc/mult.png